 Ask yourself, are you doing enough?
 Too much?
 Or too familiar?

-Whether you’re running to lose weight or training for a marathon, you might eventually reach a point when you aren’t progressing as much as you used to.
-It could mean that you’re not losing anymore weight or not beating your personal best.
+Whether you’re running for your own personal goals or training for a marathon, you might eventually reach a point when you aren’t progressing as much as you used to.
 Worst case scenario is that you’re regressing and performing worse.
 If you’re experiencing these, then you’ve plateaued.
 This can happen to any of us (even the most experienced athletes), so don’t take it as a sign that you’ve hit your peak yet.
 There may be other factors at work, so here’s what you can do to break past that wall.

 Sometimes you get set in your ways and keep doing the same workouts day after day.
 While it’s not a bad thing, the body might be getting too familiar with the routine.
 One thing you can do is add variety to your workouts.
 Try new exercises or cross-training.
 The change will shock your body into working different muscle groups and your body will respond by trying to improve.